“You are what you eat. So don’t be fast, cheap, easy or fake.” —Unknown

 Although good nutrition plays an important role in skin health, drinking enough water is equally crucial.
 Cells are made up of water; without water, our organs would not function properly or optimally.
 If your body is not being adequate hydrated, it will lead to dry, tight and flaky skin.
 Water is vital to keeping your skin moist and also helping take in nutrients, while getting rid of toxins.
 Don’t forget that your body is constantly losing water through breathing, urine and sweat!
 Aim for at least 8 glasses of water daily to help rid the body of skin and toxins.

 Stefani Pappas, MS, RDN, CDN, CPT, is a Clinical Dietitian Nutritionist at St. Francis Hospital.
 She also provides private and group nutrition counseling at her office in Great Neck.
-Visit her website www.StefHealthTips.com for more information or call 516-225-1745 to schedule an appointment.
+Visit her website www.StefHealthTips.com for more information.